 Yes, RCS uses cellular data to send and receive messages.
 The use of data ensures a more seamless messaging experience with features like high-resolution image and video sharing.
 However, the data used by RCS messaging is minimal compared to other apps such as streaming and social media apps.
 This means that RCS messaging is not likely to consume a significant amount of data, even for users with limited data plans.

 Moreover, RCS messaging uses a new protocol called “Universal Profile,” which is designed to optimize data usage and minimize the impact on users’ cellular data plans.
 This protocol ensures that RCS messages are more efficient and use less data than traditional SMS and MMS messages.

 RCS messaging can also use Wi-Fi to send and receive messages, which is especially useful when you have a poor cellular signal.
 Using Wi-Fi can lessen the impact of data usage and even be more cost-effective for users with limited cellular data plans.
 This means that users can enjoy the benefits of RCS messaging without worrying about exceeding their data limits or incurring additional charges.

 Data consumption of RCS messages

-Data consumption for RCS messages varies depending on the size and type of message.
+Data consumption for RCS business messaging varies depending on the size and type of message.
 However, in general, RCS messages use a minimal amount of data compared to other apps.
 For example, a standard text message using SMS takes around 0.01KB, while an MMS message can use up to 300KB of data.
-In contrast, RCS messages take up about 60KB of data, including attachments such as images, documents, and videos.
+In contrast, Rich text messaging service take up about 60KB of data, including attachments such as images, documents, and videos.